ssenmosip/mosip-temp-documentation/Registration-Packet-Structure.md

 -   Append the RSA Public key Encrypted Session Key, Key Separator to the AES encrypted bytes.

+-   Append the EO and machine information as a META-INFO JSON file and create another ZIP out of it. \[Packet Zip + META-INFO JSON\]

 -   Save the encrypted data as a ZIP in local file system under the defined location in configuration file.

--   Append the EO and machine information as a META-INFO JSON file and create another ZIP out of it. \[Packet Zip + META-INFO JSON\]

--   The final zip name should be as enrollemntid+CurrentTimestamp \[28 digit\].

--   Timestamp format is \[DDMMYYYYHHMMSSS\]